Hacking Chinese

 Can you use English learning materials to study Chinese?

-Below, I will use ESL materials (English as a Second Language) to refer to books about learning English and assume we’re talking about material designed for native speakers of Chinese.
+In this discussion, I’ll refer to books for learning English as ESL materials (English as a Second Language) and assume we’re talking about materials designed for native Chinese speakers.

-Standing in a bookshop filled with ESL books, all containing plenty of Chinese, it’s not unreasonable to see this as an opportunity.
-I mean, why not use the books meant for Chinese people learning English to learn Chinese?
+Standing in a bookshop filled with ESL books, all containing plenty of Chinese, it’s tempting to see this as an opportunity.

-These titles are made-up, but the shelves are filled with books like this.
+These titles are made up, but shelves are filled with similar books.
 Why not use them to learn Chinese?
-If a book contains 1000 words for business English, surely it contains information about these words in Chinese too?
-And if you’re going to explain how to write e-mail in English, you probably need to refer to Chinese as well.
+If a book contains 1000 words for business English, surely it includes the equivalent information in Chinese?
+If it teaches how to write emails in English, it must refer to Chinese as well.
+And wouldn’t it be useful to pore over interview transcripts translated into Chinese with commentary?

 Why using ESL materials to learn Chinese might not be such a good idea

-However, using materials meant for Chinese people learning English might not be as good as it seems.
-Even though it’s certainly possible, switching the direction of learning (English-Chinese to Chinese-English) comes at a price, sometimes a very high one.
+Using materials meant for Chinese speakers learning English might not be as helpful as it seems.
+Even though it is certainly possible, reversing the direction of learning (English to Chinese) comes at a cost.

 The most common words or phrases aren’t the same in both languages